cavelazquez8/cs179-project-randomthinggen/README.md

 9. As a user, I want the things I enter into my AI prompt to be reflected in the result I receive.
 10. As a user, I want there to be a large amount of possible true-random results.
 11. As a user, I want to log in to the randomgen website to keep and see my histories.
+12. As a user, I want to be able to provide information that will be reflected in my results.